-If this total border technique is unknown in surviving Scottish textiles then, as previously mentioned, if the Gillies plaid was woven here, the technique must have died out some time after c.1785 when the family emigrated.
-If it developed in NS then that must have happened some time after this date.
-Given the Morar (Moidart) origins of the Gillies and the Moidart, and close by Knoydart, origins of the MacNeil and MacDonald families respectively, it is possible that this was a technique used in that part of the Highlands and was taken to NS.
+If this total border technique is unknown in surviving Scottish textiles and if the Gillies plaid was woven in Scotland then the technique must have died out sometime after c1785 when the family emigrated.
+If it developed in NS then that must have happened sometime after this date.
+Given the Morar (Moidart) origins of the Gillies, and the Moidart and close by Knoydart origins of the MacNeil and MacDonald families respectively, it is possible that this was a technique used in that part of the Highlands and taken to NS.
 It would have only needed one weaver to keep the tradition alive in an area of NS for several plaids to have been produced at a later date.
-However there are several problems with the idea of a NS origin:
+Conversely, there are several problems with the idea of a NS origin:

-- 1. 1785 was three years after the repeal of the 'Dress Act' of 1747, which forbade the wearing of Highland Dress and the possession of tartan amongst the common Highlanders.
-Many old techniques had already been lost by the time that the emigrants left Scotland for NS. - 2.
-The early years in Canada were extremely hard and it seems unlikely that people started weaving tartan immediately especially as they were often a generation who had no direct knowledge of its production.
-Their main concern was for survival. - 3.
-The use of cochineal, and to some degree indigo, in these two plaids makes them an expensive financial outlay.
-Again this would suggest they were not produced immediately upon arrival. - 4.
-Despite the claim that the MacDonald plaid was woven by Jenny the weaver in c.1895, there appears to be no tradition of tartan weaving being carried out in NS whereas overshot weaving was the common practice in the 19th and early 20th centuries.
+1. 1785 was three years after the repeal of the 'Dress Act' of 1747, which forbade the wearing of Highland Dress by the common Highlanders.
+Many old techniques may already been lost by the time that the emigrants left Scotland for NS.

+2. The early years in Canada were extremely hard and it seems unlikely that people started weaving tartan immediately after their arrival, especially as they would probably have had insufficient wool for its production and their main concern was for survival.

+3. The use of cochineal, and to some degree indigo, in these two plaids makes them an expensive financial outlay.
+Again this would suggest they were not produced immediately upon arrival.

+4. Despite the claim that the MacDonald plaid was woven by Jenny the weaver in c1895 there appears to be no tradition of tartan weaving being carried out in NS whereas overshot weaving was the common practice in the 19th and early 20th centuries.
 It might of course be that tartan weaving was localised to a small area Antigonish.

-No other old pieces of tartan are known to have been found in NS/Cape Breton although given the isolated nature of the area until recently it seems likely that there are still example to be found.
+No other old pieces of tartan are known to have been found in NS/Cape Breton although given the isolated nature of the area until recently it seems likely that there are still examples to be found.
 The uniqueness of the two plaids described suggests a common origin but at this stage it is impossible to determine whether this is Scotland or NS.
-It seems very unlikely that such a selvage pattern developed in isolation in NS and I feel it is more likely to represent a lost Highland technique.
+It seems very unlikely that such a selvedge pattern developed in isolation in NS and I feel it is more likely to represent a lost Highland technique.
 Everything about the quality of the material suggests a second half 18th century Highland origin.
-If these were woven in NS sometime between 1800-1885 then this would represent a further remarkable preservation of Scottish techniques that had disappeared here by that time.
-Much more research is needed on the origins of these two particular plaids and the dyes used in the MacDonald plaid.
-There should also be a concerted effort to identify other tartan relics in NS and Cape Breton before the further disintegration of their Gaelic diaspora caused by the economics of the late 20th and early 21st centuries means that any clues are lost or dispersed.
+If these were woven in NS sometime between 1800 and 1885 then this would represent a further remarkable preservation of Scottish techniques that had disappeared here by that time.
+Much more research is needed on the origins of these two particular plaids and the dyes used in the MacNeill plaid.
+There should also be a concerted effort to identify other tartan relics in NS and Cape Breton before the further disintegration of their Gaelic Diaspora caused by the economics of the late 20th and early 21st centuries means that any clues are lost or dispersed.

-© Peter MacDonald 2004
+© Peter Eslea MacDonald 2004 (Revised 2014)